-The review of Teaching Artist applications in Phase 1 is based on successful evidence of the answers to the following application questions.
-Find the full rubric at msac.org.
+The review of Roster applications in Phase 1 is based on successful evidence of the answers to the following application questions.
+Find the full rubric for Phase 1 and Phase 2 on the Teaching Artist Roster webpage (under the "Resources" heading at the bottom of the page) on msac.org.